Pierre Boulanger, Ph.D., P.Eng Professor

 After reviewing one-dimensional signal processing and sampling, the course will first review the two-dimensional signal processing theory.
 We will then study four general medical imaging modalities: projection radiography, computed tomography, magnetic resonance imaging, and ultrasound.
 The goal will be to understand these modalities in terms familiar to engineers and physicists.
 Flexibility exists to vary each topic area's depth and penetration after determining the students' general background and experience.

-The course deals with computer technology's moral, legal, and social issues.
+The course deals with moral, legal, and social issues of computer technology.
 Many ethical problems that did not exist before are now omnipresent.
 For example, one can still get news from many mainstream sources that employ professional reporters who gather and validate the information before publishing.
 Unfortunately, numerous online news media deliver rumours and false news with dubious political agendas.
 Social media are a great way to interact with your family and friends, but they can threaten personal privacy.
 This course explores these issues and more.

 Introduction to Human-Computer Interaction